-- common intake and the VOS Greeter systems (described above in Section III.b.1.A); and - recent integration of the Nebraska Department of Labor's Unemployment Insurance (UI) program into the management information system, NEworks: - o creating a streamlined experience for UI claimants; - o providing efficient exchange of payment data and other elements required for accurate reporting; - o supporting goals of NEres, Nebraska's RESEA program; and - o providing information sharing and customer tracking capabilities between UI and NEres.
+- Eligibility Explorer function in NDOL's management information system, NEworks (described above in Sections II.c. and III.b.1.A.); - VOS Greeter (described above in Section III.b.1.A); and - integration of NDOL's Unemployment Insurance (UI) programs (benefits and tax) into NEworks: - o creating a streamlined experience for UI claimants and employers; - o providing efficient exchange of UI payment data and other elements required for accurate reporting; - o supporting goals of NEres, Nebraska's RESEA program; - o providing information sharing and customer tracking capabilities between UI and NEres; and - o facilitating the provision of meaningful assistance at one-stop centers across the state.